Hole in Your Soul: Charts

 Billboard explains that due to the rock song "Hole in Your Soul", ABBA: The Album was also a hit in the album-oriented rock market, with the song having "extensive FM play".

 Critical reception

 Abba - Uncensored on the Record said the song "was another example of the group proving that they could still rock [in 1977]", and describes it as "exceptionally good" for its genre.
 It adds that "its use of Benny and Bjorn's vocal intermixed with Agnetha and Frida" is "simple but very effective [and] works very well."
 Abba's Abba Gold said the song had a "memorable — if utterly unconvincing — chorus".
-Los Angeles Times said the song "shows the group can maneuver well" in a more rock-n-roll style song.
+The Los Angeles Times said the song "shows the group can maneuver well" in a more rock-n-roll style song.
 The Sydney Morning Herald said the song "fairly gallops along", in the distinctive ABBA rock'n'roll style.
-Eugene Register-Guard says the song "gives all the singers a moment in the spotlight".
+The Register-Guard (Eugene, Oregon) says the song "gives all the singers a moment in the spotlight".